Montimage/mmt-attacker/README.md

-mmt-attacker
+# mmt-attacker

-Generate the attack traffic from a pcap file or by executing a script
+Generate attack traffics from a pcap file or by executing a script to a specific target

-# Install
+## Install

 Install some dependencies